alexa/ask-toolkit-for-vscode/README.md

     - The ASK Toolkit extension is able to automatically configure the credential helper for the hosted skills, and fetch the credentials whenever executing git operations.
 However, we observed that some specific versions(2.26.x and 2.25.x) of git cannot configure the credential helper properly, leading to the Git credentials prompt.
     - Therefore, we suggest checking your git version using `git version`.
 If it is versions 2.25.x or 2.26.x, you need to update to Git >= 2.27.x.
 This should prevent being asked for Git credentials again.
     - Otherwise, we suggest you create an issue report.

+- **How do I set up my own skill service endpoint for a self-hosted skill?**
+    - You can specify your skill's service endpoint by updating the `apis` filed in the `skill.json`.
+The endpoint will receive POST requests when a user interacts with your Alexa Skills.
+The JSON snippet below shows how to set up your Lambda endpoint.
+The code below will set up your endpoint in the `Default Region`.
+    ```
+    "apis": {
+      "custom": {
+        "endpoint": {
+          "uri": "arn:aws:lambda:us-west-2:123456789012:function:my-function"
+        }
+      }
+    }
+    ```
+    - Skill endpoints can also be set up in a specific region.
+For each AWS region, there is an  corresponding optimal ASK region code (`NA`, `EU`, `FE`).
+See [the best practices in choosing Lambda regions](https://developer.amazon.com/en-US/docs/alexa/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html#select-the-optimal-region-for-your-aws-lambda-function) for the AWS region codes and corresponding optimal ASK region codes.
+Using the corresponding optimal codes is recommended and can reduce the overall latency of your skill.
+    The JSON snippet below shows how to specify other regions.
+In this example, the AWS region code is (us-east-1) and the optimal ASK region code is (NA).
+    ```
+    "apis": {
+      "custom": {
+        "endpoint": {
+          "uri": "arn:aws:lambda:us-west-2:123456789012:function:my-function"
+        }
+        "regions": {
+          "NA": {
+            "endpoint": {
+              "uri":"arn:aws:lambda:us-east-1:123456789012:function:my-function"
+            }
+          },
+        }
+      }
+    }
+    ```
 ----

 ## Got Feedback?